Sustainable-Landscapes-Group/Sustainable-Landscapes-Group.github.io/index.md

-# Sustainable Landscapes Group Manual
+# Sustainable Landscapes Group Resources

 ## About

 We are a research group that works on solutions for environmental sustainability mostly at landscape and larger scales based sat the University of Queensland.
 Our work is highly quantitative and multi-disciplinary and draws on the disciplines of landscape ecology, ecosystem service science, biodiversity conservation, decision science, and the social and economic sciences.
-We are mostly based in the School of Earth and Environmental Sciences ([SEES](https://sees.uq.edu.au/)) and are part of the Centre for Biodiversity and Conservation Science ([CBCS](https://cbcs.centre.uq.edu.au/)).
+We are mostly (bit not entirely) based in the School of Earth and Environmental Sciences ([SEES](https://sees.uq.edu.au/)) and are part of the Centre for Biodiversity and Conservation Science ([CBCS](https://cbcs.centre.uq.edu.au/)).
 We work collaboratively with a wide range of researchers from different disciplines within UQ, nationally, and internationally and with end-users of our research (particularly governments and NGOs).

 ## Communication